skywickenden/react-client-blueprint/README.md

 A blueprint for React with Webpack and Babel.
 React router, Linaria for CSS and Jest with React Testing Library for tests.

 ### Setup

-Copy the contents of `example.env` and `example.docker-compose.yml` in to the `.env` and `docker-compose.yml` files in the parent folder (Create them if needed).
-Fill in any missing values in `.env` - such as host ports.

-From the parent folder:
+Create a new repository from this template on the Github website by clicking on the `create from template` button in the top right.

+Create a local folder for docker-compose files. `cd` into it and the clone your new repository.
+After cloning, rename the clone folder as `api`.
+Copy the contents of `example.env` and `example.docker-compose.yml` into the parent folder - into files without the `example.` prefix.
+If you are combining this with other templates then you will need to merge the contents rather than create new files.
+Open `.env` and ensure that API_HOST_PORT and API_HOST_DEBUG_PORT are available localy.
+If not then edit them appropriatly.

+### Run

+From the command line in the folder containing `docker-compose.yml` :

   * Build with `docker-compose build`
   * Run with `docker-compose up`

-To install new packages: Run the client docker with `docker-compose run api sh` and then use `api install <package_name>`.
+To install new packages: Run the api docker with `docker-compose run api sh` and then use `npm install <package_name>`.
 Type `exit` to return to your command line and then rebuild and rerun - only this time add a -V switch... `docker-compose up -V`.
 This will force the deletion of the anonymous node_package volume and prevent a [docker race condition issue.](https://github.com/docker/compose/issues/4337)

 The main entry file is ./src/index.js